Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-31 - Daily Stoic Reflection.md

 4. **What duty remains undone?**

 I have yet to finish my school work.
+I don't agree with homework, so I chose to not do it today but tomorrow.

 ## Other Methods